codex-team/editor.js/docs/tools.md

 }
 ```

-In case of complicated embedded rules we set the rule that are inheritet
+In case of complicated embedded rules we set the rule that are inherited

 ```javascript
 get sanitize() {